HyunCafe/my-javascript-notes/topics/jsArrays.md

 //Example 3:
 const sumAll = function(startNum, endNum) {
-    // Step 1: Declare an empty array to store the numbers let numArray = [];
+    let numArray = [];
-    // Step 2: Use a for loop to iterate from startNum to endNum for (let i = startNum; i <= endNum; i++) {
+    for (let i = startNum; i <= endNum; i++) {
-    // Step 3: Push the current iteration number into the numArray numArray.push(i);
+        numArray.push(i);
     }
-    // Step 4: Use the reduce() method to add up all the numbers in the array let sum = numArray.reduce((a, b) => a + b);
+    let sum = numArray.reduce((a, b) => a + b);
-    // Step 5: Return the final sum return sum;
+    return sum;
 }